Inside this Article

-You've already seen many of these controls in the column formats of a table, but you can also add these to other parts of your canvas.
-This makes it possible to setup easily filterable views of your data.
+You may have seen many of these controls as Column Formats of a table, but you can also add these building blocks to other parts of your canvas.
+This makes it possible to setup easily filtered views of your data.

-2. Right click on the control to rename it and set the control properties.
+2. Once created, right-click on the control to rename it and set your control’s properties.
 For a select list, choose the eligible items you can select.
 Or for a slider, pick the min and max.

 Pro Tip: You can filter any of your tables and views based on any Control in your doc.
 There's no need to have it in the same page - pretty handy!

 Keep in mind that when you filter tables from Controls you can use AND and OR logic to allow you to filter based on multiple controls and variables.